-One way to avoid brute self-centeredness is by emphasizing that love of knowledge includes love for the 'purveyance' of such knowledge to others: 'The love of knowledge would not be in the fullest sense an intellectual virtue in a person who loves it only for himself' [Roberts and Wood 2007: 164].
-Even this view, however, is more like a love of ice cream wherein one wants everyone to enjoy ice cream than a love of one's children that gives primacy to the object of love.
+One way to avoid brute self-centredness is by emphasizing that love of knowledge includes love for the 'purveyance' of such knowledge to others: 'The love of knowledge would not be in the fullest sense an intellectual virtue in a person who loves it only for himself' [Roberts and Wood 2007: 164].
+Even this view, however, is more like a love of ice cream, wherein one wants everyone to enjoy ice cream, than a love of one's children that gives primacy to the object of love.
 It is less directly self-centred than a purely selfish love, but still not sufficiently loving.
-A better way to avoid self-centeredness would be, as Roberts and

-22 For the purposes of this paper, I stipulate this claim about love.

-Wood do occasionally (e.g. at [2007: 173]; see too Baehr [2011a: 30], but cf. [2011a: 109]), to shift from a love of knowledge (a particular mental state) to love of truth, where 'truth' stands apart from any particular mental states of individual knowers.
-The notion of truth is ambiguous between 'true beliefs' and 'reality', but if understood in the latter way, then when I love truth, I seek to avoid error and deepen my understanding not primarily as a self-centred way to better myself but as a way of honouring that Truth/reality that is my primary focus.
-This approach resembles the 'love of environment' Montessori endorses.
+A better way to avoid self-centredness would be-as Roberts and Wood do occasionally (e.g. [2007: 173]; see, too, Baehr [2011a: 30], but cf. [ibid: 109])-to shift from a love of knowledge (a particular mental state) to love of truth, where 'truth' stands apart from any particular mental states of individual knowers.
+The notion of truth is ambiguous between 'true beliefs' and 'reality'; but if it is understood in the latter way, then when I love truth I seek to avoid error and to deepen my understanding, not primarily as a self-centred way to better myself but as a way of honouring the truth/reality that is my primary focus.
+This approach resembles the 'love of environment' that Montessori endorses.

-Finally, Montessori's conception of the intellectual virtue of love has important implications for virtue-pedagogy.
-Roberts and Wood, in a moment of pedagogical reflection, ask
+Finally.
+Montessori's conception of the intellectual virtue of love has important implications for virtue-pedagogy.
+Roberts and Wood, in a moment of pedagogical reflection, ask this [2007: 172]:

 How can one who lacks a sense of the value of something be brought to love it?
 The answer lies in a certain kind of education, one that treats goods like truth, grounding, understanding, and significant insight as intrinsic goods and not merely as means to other goods like employment, grades, and the accomplishment of tasks.
-[Roberts and Wood 2007: 172]

-These claims23 implicitly suggest that the only options for why one loves knowledge are for the sake of knowledge itself or as a means to some further good such as employment (or both).
+These claims20 implicitly suggest that the only options for why one loves knowledge are for the sake of knowledge itself or as a means to some further good such as employment (or both).
 But these options are not exhaustive.
 To see the possibility of a third alternative, consider again the case of seeking to know another person.
 In order to avoid seeking to know someone purely for the sake of accomplishing tasks, one need not see knowledge of him as intrinsically good.
-Instead, one could see him as intrinsically valuable, and knowing him as a way of showing the love, respect, and affection he is due.
-This different relationship between love, knowledge, and goodness suggests that in so far as we seek to cultivate intellectual love in ourselves or others, what we need to make people love is not knowledge, but the objects of knowledge.
-We need to marvel at the wonders of biological organisms (or stars, or atoms), not the wonders of biological (or astronomical or mathematical) knowledge:
+Instead, one could see him as intrinsically valuable, and knowing him as a way of showing the love, respect, and affection that he is due.
+This different relationship between love, knowledge, and goodness suggests that, in so far as we seek to cultivate intellectual love in ourselves or others, what we need in order to make people love is not knowledge, but instead the objects of knowledge.
+We need to marvel at the wonders of biological organisms (or stars or atoms), not the wonders of biological (or astronomical or mathematical) knowledge [EHP: 17]:

-23 Granted, they may be primarily polemical, given the current state of education in the United States (and elsewhere).
+20 Granted, they may be primarily polemical, given the current state of education in the United States (and elsewhere).

 The child should love everything that he learns, for his mental and emotional growth are linked.
 Whatever is presented to him must be made beautiful ...
 Once this love has been kindled, all problems confronting the educationist will disappear.
-[EHP: 17]